 10:35 The next more complicated structure is called a 3-N-3.
 At this point, material selection becomes critical.
 Is your material robust enough to handle four lamination cycles, plus a reflow cycle in assembly, plus a possible rework that you might have afterward?

 10:52 Finally, going back to trace and space, the tighter you can make the traces, the fewer layers you will potentially need to route.
 If you combine tighter traces and spaces with smaller pad sizes using laser drilling, you will even have more additional space to route.
-That is why laser drills are most commonly used when there is a tight pitch component involved.
+That is why designers most commonly use laser drills when there is a tight pitch component involved.

 11:14 Here is an example of the design rules we use when you have a .4-mm pitch component.
 We also have a guide which lists the design rules for other pitches.
 Using laser drills allows you to shrink your pad size freeing up routing space within the BGA area.

 11:31 In this example, we have two traces on the inner layer that we route between pads and one trace on the outer layer.
 Etching tighter traces and spaces on inner layers is easier than tighter traces and spaces on the outer layer because there is no plating.
 In addition, the semi-additive process which we have at Sierra helps us with very high yield, fine lines and tight spaces, all the way down to 1-mil trace and space.